science-miner/ocr_scorer/readme.md

 ### Start the service

-The OCR Scorer Web API service is implemented with [FastAPI](https://fastapi.tiangolo.com) and can be started as follow:
+The OCR Scorer Web API service is implemented with [FastAPI](https://fastapi.tiangolo.com) and can be started as follow on default port `8050`:

 ```console
 python3 ocr_scorer/service.py --config my_config.yml